genarocolusso/LoadJobInterview/README.md

 - Demonstrate your skills in application architecture, extensibility, and performance
 - A sense of UX (if some behavior is unspecified in this document, use your best guess)

-## When finished

-- Send an email to the _recruiter_ notifying you are done
-- Please label the email subject line (Your Full Name - Loadsmart Front End Test)
-- Keep in mind that we may ask you to improve and/or change your solution during the interview
-- Please, do not post your solution to any kind of public repository